CIS232-SP2016/MidtermReview/README.md

 Create a binary file that stores the key and the encoded String called "secret.msg".

 Write a second program that displays the contents of "secret.msg" by reading the key value and the encoded String value.
 Then subtract the key from each character to get the original message.

+##Lab #4
+Write a program that asks the user for the year they were born.
+If the user enters a non-integer, display a message and ask again (Input validation loop).

+Display the user's approximate age by subtracting from 2016.